iuni-cadre/cadre-website-content/pages/03.work-with-us/cadre-fellowship/sidebar.md

 * Guangming He, information management analyst, MSU Innovation Center, Michigan State University
 * Anusha Manjunatha, data research analyst, MSU AgBioResearch, Michigan State University

+This project will build on the WoS report “Navigating the Structure of Research on Sustainable Development Goals (SDG),” as the researchers search for patterns of global collaboration and support the United Nations’ SDG call for action.
+Researchers will design a prototype to analyze and visualize the input-output of partnerships over time in SDG-supportive research.
+They also plan to create a scoring measure or partnership index that defines and conducts partnership analytics for SDGs by using data sourced from WoS and MAG.

 **4. The global network of air links and scientific collaboration – a quasi-experimental analysis** from Indiana University Bloomington and University of Warsaw
 * Katy Börner, Victor H. Yngve distinguished professor of engineering & information science, Indiana University Bloomington
 * Adam Ploszaj, assistant professor at the Centre for European Regional and Local Studies, University of Warsaw
 * Lisel Record, associate director, Cyberinfrastructure for Network Science Center
 * Bruce Herr II, senior system architect and project manager, Cyberinfrastructure for Network Science Center

+Researchers plan to determine the impact of the introduction and availability of long-distance flights on international scientific collaboration.
+The team will measure collaboration through co-authorship and co-affiliation.
+They will also geocode publication affiliations from WoS and MAG from 1998 through 2017.
+This quasi-experimental research will apply state-of-the-art causal modeling techniques and explore how data-driven causality can enhance science of science policy relevance.

 **5. Measuring and Modeling the Dynamics of Science Using the CADRE Platform** from University of Minnesota, New York University, Boston University, University of Pennsylvania, University of Arizona
 * Russell Funk, assistant professor of strategic management & entrepreneurship, University of Minnesota